 But let’s analyze this situation a bit more:

 Who pushed the top floor button?

 Did you check with your reality, if what you projected was actually happening?

-Was that interesting man willing to go to the top floor with you?
+Was that interesting man or woman willing to go to the top floor with you?